Finding the pathway that fits you best begins with growing in self-awareness:

 - On your own: There are steps you can take on your own to find your path.
 View sample action steps you can take in our Four Year Career Planning Guide

 - With a coach: Augsburg career coaches can help you explore options and hone in on a path that fits you well.
-To make an appointment, stop in to our office or call: 612-330-1148.
+Use Handshake to make an appointment.

 Taking the first steps to find your path

 Many students find these steps helpful in the early stages of academic and career exploration:

 - What Can I Do With This Major?
 Explore career paths associated with various majors.